chrispalmeri/lch-color-palette/README.md

 ## to do

+  * some kind of css color names matchup
   * use request animation frame
-  * some kind of css color names matchup
+  * you might not _need_ to be using a worker anymore
   * horizontal swatch layout, with gaps, vertically scrollable?
   * move sidebar to left side?
   * ability to turn down chroma, or up more evenly ignoring clipping?
-  * type module
   * general metadata stuff
   * move to unrowdy and netlify if nice enough